go-acme/lego/docs/content/dns/zz_gen_dnspod.md

 - Since: v0.4.0

-Here is an example bash command using the DNSPod provider:
+Here is an example bash command using the DNSPod (deprecated) provider:

 ```bash
 DNSPOD_API_KEY=xxxxxx \